Parry-97/llm-from-scratch/attention/self_attention_explained.md

 ### After Softmax: Attention Weights

 After applying softmax normalization:

 ```python
 attn_weights = torch.softmax(attn_scores / keys.shape[-1] ** 0.5, dim=-1)
 ```

+> [!IMPORTANT]
+> In words, the **softmax** applies the standard exponential function to each element z_i
+> and normalizes these values by dividing by the sum of all these exponentials.

 Each row becomes a **probability distribution** (sums to 1):

 - **Row 0**: Probability distribution for how position 0 combines information from all positions
 - **Row 1**: Probability distribution for how position 1 combines information from all positions
 - And so on...